 - Sketchiness to signify the fact of uncertainty (such as future projections) rather than indicating the level of uncertainty (Wood et al. 2012)

 There are several aspects of uncertainty which may be to do with the accuracy of the data, its precision, the degree of ambiguity and the level of confidence in the data.
 Where these can be represented numerically, they may be represented visually.
 Aidan has suggested that of these measures: “some may be considered more intuitive (high uncertainty being more transparent, less light, more fuzzy-looking, etc)”.
 Uncertainty may be due to poor data, an inappropriate model, or a poor understanding of the phenomenon being represented.

 There is already an established visual vocabulary which is described by Bertin .(2011, pp.42–43) He identifies eight graphic variables which form the starting point for any discussion of visualization:

 Figure 1 – Bertin’s Visual Variables

 We can use some of these visual variables to represent uncertainty.
 When we talk about risk there are two considerations:

-- What effect will the new categorisation of risk have?
+- What is the probability of a risk event occurring?

 Haynes, D. & Robinson, L., 2015.
 Defining User Risk in Social Networking Services.
 Aslib Journal of Information Management, 67(1), pp.94–115.